AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-23426-magento-patch-emails-sent-as-attachments-from-outlook.md

 Emails are received with a blank body, and the content is included as an attachment.

- <span class="wysiwyg-underline">Prerequisites:</span> Outlook/Exchange is being used as the client/server combination.
+ <u>Prerequisites:</u> Outlook/Exchange is being used as the client/server combination.

- <span class="wysiwyg-underline">Steps to reproduce:</span> 1.
+ <u>Steps to reproduce:</u> 1.
 Submit an order, the order notification or shipment notification is sent.2.
 The email is received.

- <span class="wysiwyg-underline">Actual result:</span> The email shows with a blank body, and the content included as an ATT\*-labeled attachment to the email. <span class="wysiwyg-underline">Expected result:</span>
+ <u>Actual result:</u> The email shows with a blank body, and the content included as an ATT\*-labeled attachment to the email. <u>Expected result:</u>

 The email is received with no attachment and the body of the email contains the content.